idstam/godiode/README.md

-# DIY Data Diode
-Simple DIY gigabit data diode (hardware and software).
-Presented at SEC-T 2021.

-## Hardware
-By doing a simple hardware mod to a fiber converter you can build your own data diode for around €60.
-See the /hardware folder for [modding instructions](https://github.com/klockcykel/godiode/blob/main/hardware/README.md#diy-optical-gigabit-data-diode)
+# File transfer over UDP
+This project is a fork from https://github.com/klockcykel/godiode

+I have made a lot of changes to make it work for large data sets in a production environment.

 ## Software
-PoC golang code for reliable file transfers over a data diode.
 With recommended OS optimizations it should reach 750+ Mbit/s file transfers.

-My (@idstam) changes makes this a little less PoC and more robust for production use.
+These changes make this a little less PoC and more robust for production use.

  -  added resending of the manifest to enable starting a listener in the middle of a sending session.
  -  keep received data and continue appending on resend to handle package loss within a file